n-greensweig/full-stack-to-do-app/README.md

 ## Features to add

 ### Handling PostgreSQL data
-- [ ] Allow for priority editing within to-dos
+- [ ] Change priority color depending on status
 - [ ] Filter by date (and priority? and completed?)
 - [ ] Sort ASC and DESC